Skip to Content

-Ninja Foodi rice both brown and white is easy to make!
+How to make Ninja Foodi rice is here!
+Fluffy brown rice in pressure cooker, Ninja Foodi wild rice and white rice (long grain and Jasmine) is easy to make!
 Here are tips on how to make the best pressure cooker rice so it’s done fluffy every single time.

 Making Ninja Foodi rice is simple really.
 But if you’re new to making any Ninja Foodi recipes then this will be quite helpful.
 We make brown and white rice several times a week.
 Whether we’re serving it plain with butter on top for a snack or with chicken or beef served on top it’s a cheap dish we love.